Tap-Payments/Card-Android/README.md

 # Installation

-We got you covered, `TapCardSDK` can be installed with all possible technologies.
+We got you covered, `Card-Android` can be installed with all possible technologies.

 ## Gradle